Robust Generalization of Quadratic Neural Networks via Function Identification: Problem Formulation

-where the difference from (\ref{eqn:learning}) has been highlighted in red.
+where the difference from (\ref{eqn:learning}) is highlighted in red.
 It is easy to see that function identification implies (\ref{eqn:shiftlearning}).
 Note that the true model $f_{\theta^*}$ does not change, so there is no label shift.